igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 Packet loss and delay are hard and pervasive problems of day-to-day network operation.
 Proactively detecting, measuring, and locating them is crucial to maintaining high QoS and timely resolution of end-to-end throughput issues.

+Detecting and measuring packet loss and delay allows network operators to independently confirm trouble reports and, ideally, be proactively notified of developing problems on the network.
+Locating the cause of packet loss or excessive delay is the first step to resolving problems and restoring QoS.

-To this effect, network operators wishing to perform passive quantitative measurement of loss and delay have been heavily relying on information present in the clear in transport-layer headers (e.g. TCP sequence and acknowledgment numbers).
-Additionally, the problem can be quickly identified in the network path through a passive observer and by moving it around.
+Traditionally, network operators wishing to perform quantitative measurement of packet loss and delay have been heavily relying on information present in the clear in transport-layer headers (e.g. TCP sequence and acknowledgment numbers).
+By passively observing a network path at multiple points within one's network, operators have been able to either quickly locate the source the problem within their network or to reliably attribute it to an upstream or downstream network.

 With encrypted protocols, the transport-layer headers are encrypted and passive packet loss and delay observations are not possible, as also noted in
 {{TRANSPORT-ENCRYPT}}.
+Nevertheless, accurate measurement of packet loss and delay experienced by encrypted transport-layer protocols is highly desired, especially by network operators who own or control the infrastructure between client and server.

-The measurement of loss and delay of an encrypted protocol on a client-server connection cannot be based on the same or similar endpoints connected through another unencrypted protocol, since different protocols may be routed differently by the network.
+The measurement of loss and delay experienced by connections using an encrypted protocol cannot be based on a measurement of loss and delay experienced by connections between the same or similar endpoints that use an unencrypted protocol, since different protocols may utilize the network differently and be routed differently by the network.
 Therefore, it is necessary to directly measure the packet loss and delay experienced by users of encrypted protocols.
-Hence, accurate measurement of packet loss and delay experienced by encrypted transport-layer protocols is highly desired, especially by network operators who own or control the infrastructure between client and server.

-In this regard, the Alternate-Marking method {{AltMark}} defines a consolidated method to perform packet loss, delay, and jitter measurements on live traffic.
-But, as mentioned in {{IPv6AltMark}}, it mainly applies to a network layer controlled domain managed with a Network Management System (NMS), where the CPE or the PE routers are the starting or the ending nodes. {{AltMark}} provides measurement within a controlled domain in which the packets are marked.
+The Alternate-Marking method {{AltMark}} defines a consolidated method to perform packet loss, delay, and jitter measurements on live traffic.
+However, as mentioned in {{IPv6AltMark}}, {{AltMark}} mainly applies to a network layer controlled domain managed with a Network Management System (NMS), where the CPE or the PE routers are the starting or the ending nodes. {{AltMark}} provides measurement within a controlled domain in which the packets are marked.
 Therefore, applying {{AltMark}} to end-to-end transport-layer connections is not easy because packet identification and marking by network nodes is prevented when encrypted transport-layer headers (e.g. QUIC, TCP with TLS) are being used.

-This document defines Explicit Host-to-Network Flow Measurement Techniques, which are specifically designed for encrypted transport protocols.
+This document defines Explicit Host-to-Network Flow Measurement Techniques that are specifically designed for encrypted transport protocols.
 According to the definitions of {{IPPM-METHODS}}, these measurement methods can be classified as Hybrid.
 They are to be embedded into a transport-layer protocol and are